Registering for ESOL classes can be done in three easy steps:

 See an ESOL advisor to register for ESOL classes.

 New students must take the ESOL Program's Placement Test (ESOL Accuplacer) before enrolling in a class.
 The test has 5 sections: listening, grammar, reading, sentence meaning, and writing.
 The first 4 sections are done on the computer, and the writing part is completed on paper.
 The test takes between 2 to 3 hours to complete.
 The test is administered in the Testing Center (SCC 223), and you must have a picture ID to be able to take the test.

 You may register in ESOL classes in two ways.
 One way is to enroll as a CREDIT student, and the other is to enroll as a continuing education (CE) student.
 Regardless of how you register, you will sit in the same class and receive the same quality instruction.

-Whether you register as a CREDIT student or a CE student, you must see an ESOL advisor first.
-To register for ESOL classes, please see Ita Jervis, ESOL/international student advisor, in SCC 111 (Phone: 281-312-1536).
+Whether you register as a CREDIT student or a CE student, you must first see an ESOL advisor first in SCC (Student Conference Center).